joyo11/PurpleHire/README.md

 ### Technical Tidbits
 - **Ending detection** is robust, using both LLM tool calls and backend substring checks.
+- **Structured LLM function calling** is used (e.g., `end_interview`, `mark_question_complete`) to let the agent signal interview state transitions, making the flow robust and less reliant on brittle substring checks.
+- **Question progression logic** ensures the interview flow does not skip questions, even if there is back-and-forth or clarification within a single question.
 - **Memory handling** is implemented to avoid re-asking for the candidate's name, though perfect memory is a known challenge for LLMs.
 - **Error handling** is user-friendly, with recovery prompts for unclear or off-topic responses.